julieenguyennn/julieenguyennn/README.md

 ### Hi there 👋

+I'm Julie, a student at the University of Toronto.
+I'm currently working on some basic data analysis projects.

 <!--
 **julieenguyennn/julieenguyennn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.